On the Connection between Local Attention and Dynamic Depth-wise Convolution: Experimental Study

+Local and channel-separable connection has been shown to be helpful for visual recognition.
+The empirical results in Table~\ref{tab:imagenetclassification}, e.g., local attention performs better than global attention (local connection) and depth-wise convolution performs better than convolution (channel-separable connection), also verify it.
+In the following, we present empirical results for weight sharing and dynamic weight by taking the tiny models as examples.

-\textbf{Weight sharing.} We study how the performance is affected by the number of channels in each group across which the weights are shared (the numbers of attention heads at each stage are accordingly changed).
-We use the tiny Swin Transformer model for this study and the subsequent studies.
-The results from Swin Transformer shown in Figure~\ref{fig:weightsharingacrosschannels} imply that in the case of too many channels and too few channels in each group, the accuracy is not the best.
+\textbf{Weight sharing.} We study how the performance is affected by the number of channels in each group across which the weights are shared (the numbers of attention heads at each stage are accordingly changed) for local attention and local MLP (learn the weights in each window as model parameters and not shared across windows).
+Figure~\ref{fig:weightsharingacrosschannels} shows the effect for (a) local MLP - static weights, and (b) local attention - dynamic weights.
+One can see that for local attention, too many channels and too few channels in each group perform similarly, but do not lead to the best.
+For local MLP, weight sharing significantly reduces model parameters.
+These indicate proper weight sharing across channels is helpful for both local attention and local MLP.

-In addition, we study how sharing weights across channels for depth-wise convolution affects the performance.
-We use the same weight sharing pattern across channels in Swin Transformer for sharing weights across channels in depth-wise convolution.
-The ImageNet top-1 accuracy is slightly reduced: from $81.3$ to $81.1$, implying that proper weight sharing across channels does not have big impact for depth-wise convolution.
+We further study the effect of combining the weight sharing pattern for local MLP and DWNet.
+For local MLP, Weight sharing across positions means the connection weight is shared for different spatial blocks in local MLP.
+For convolution, the scheme of sharing weights across channels is similar to the multi-head manner in local attention.
+The results in Table~\ref{tab:positionweighsharing} suggest that: (i) for local MLP, sharing weight across channels reduces the model parameters and sharing across spatial blocks do not have big impact; (ii) For depth-wise convolution, sharing weight across channels does not have big impact, but sharing weight across positions significantly increase the performance.

+The window sampling scheme for local MLP and DWNet is different: local MLP sparsely samples the windows using the way in Swin Transformer, for reducing the high memory cost, and DWNet densely samples the windows.
+Weight sharing across positions in local MLP is insufficient for learning translation-equivalent representation, explaining why local MLP with weight sharing across both channels and positions performs lower than depth-wise convolution with additional weight sharing across channels.

-\textbf{Dynamic weight.} We study how dynamic weight in local attention affects the performance.
-We study the static variant: learn the weights in each window as model parameters (the weights are not shared across windows).
-The static version achieves the ImageNet top-1 accuracy $80.3\%$, lower than the dynamic version $81.3\%$ for the tiny model, implying that dynamic weight is helpful.
-We point out that the static variant is a locally-connected version of separable MLP (ResMLP): the MLP over each channel (spatial/token mixing) is done over each window, other than the whole image space.
-The results are shown in Table~\ref{tab:dynamicweight} (DW = depth-wise conv.).
-As a comparison, we also show the results of dynamic depth-wise convolution.
+\textbf{Dynamic weight.} We study how dynamic weight in local attention affects performance.
+As seen from Table~\ref{tab:imagenetclassification}, local MLP achieves, the static version, $80.3\%$ and $82.2\%$ for tiny and base models, lower than Swin, the dynamic version, $81.3\%$ and $83.3\%$.
+This implies that dynamic weight is helpful.
+The improvements from dynamic weight are also observed for depth-wise convolution (Table~\ref{tab:imagenetclassification}).